Search

 • Prioritize Self Care

 In order to help take care of and support someone else, you also have to do this for yourself.
-It is okay to get tired from supporting a loved one, make sure you recharge and take care of you so you can continue the amazing support you give!
+It is okay to get tired from supporting a loved one, make sure you recharge and take care of yourself so you can continue the amazing support you give!

 • Plan Activities Together

 Going out to do activities is a great way to support loved ones who have experienced some sort of trauma.
 Ask them what they would want to do… remember… don’t force it.
-This could be as simple as going for a walk, watching a movie, any sort of bonding activity to hold more space for support instead of them having to sit in the pain alone.
+This could be as simple as going for a walk, watching a movie, or any sort of bonding activity to hold more space for support instead of them having to sit in the pain alone.

 If you or your loved one are experiencing the ripple effects of trauma, we are here for you.
 Myself or any other therapist here would be honored to come alongside and walk with you in your healing journey.
 Whether you are experiencing first-hand the effects trauma has or if you feel lost and don’t know how to support your loved one, we are here.
 Life can be hard to navigate or process, it is an honor to help you simplify it.